-Class attendance policies are set by individual instructors.
+Class attendance policies for officially registered students are set by individual instructors.

-Non-Registered Students - A student must be officially registered for a course in the academic system to receive credit for the course.
-Attending a class for which he/she is not registered does not give the student enrollment preference.
+Non-Registered Students - A student must be officially registered for a course in the academic system to receive credit for the course..

 Auditing - Thunderbird does not allow auditing of courses.